 The Regular series was manufactured unopposed until 1963.
 Tonka recognized a need to expand its product line and grab a bigger piece of Mom and Dad's toy dollar.
 The Mini-Tonka line was introduced to do just that and was an immediate sales success.

 So in 1965, Tonka introduced a sub series to the Regular series.
 It should be noted that this sub series was initially planned for release in 1964.
 However, there was not enough tooling dollars in the budget to build the molds and stamping dies.
 The delay not with-standing, a futuristic design was added in 1965 and referred to as "Gas Turbine".
-Still not as popular today (2011) as its traditional counter parts, it is gaining a following.
+Gaining in popularity but still not as popular today (2016) as its traditional counter parts, it has over the last few years, developed a following.
 Not much is known about the development of the "Gas Turbine" series.
 The design is thought to be based in part on Fords futuristic cab over prototype gas turbine of 1964.
 Tonka historian Lloyd Laumann noted that Tonka engineers did get a peek at the Ford prototype and thus may have influenced the Tonka design.
 Turbine power in the 1960's was seen as the next big thing in powering cars and trucks into the 21st century.